thecrazymonkey/cp-ansible-admin/README.md

 Quotas - only via kafka-configs; again REST API support is not yet available

-TODO - testing, possibly renaming this project, updating once the REST API availability is there for the missing features
+TODO - testing, debug output cleanup, possibly renaming this project, updating once the REST API availability is there for the missing features